Mini0n/wallee/README.md

   * ``rspec``

 ### Running

   * You can start the project with ``rails s`` or ``rails c`` to execute any actions

 ### Trying it

-  * Here are some actions you can run with the help of ``curl`` it is important to note that tehe Auhorization is the one you get when logged in, so it must be changed with the one received
+  Here are some actions you can run with the help of ``curl`` it is important to note that the Auhorization is the one you get when logged in, so it must be changed with the one received

   * Create User
   ``curl -d '{"name":"Test", "email":"test@test.com", "password":"1234"}' -H "Content-Type: application/json" -X POST http://localhost:3000/signup``